 I understand that once I decide to accept a job offer, I must contact the Co-op Office to cancel any additional upcoming interviews no later than two business hours before the scheduled interview time.

-I understand tuition and withdrawal fees apply to each co-op term.
-Tuition fees are payable to Financial Services by the last business day of the second month of each co-op term.
+I understand tuition and withdrawal fees apply to the internship program.
+Tuition fees are payable to Financial Services by the last business day of June.